Quaver/Wobble/README.md

 As long as you understand that hierarchy, you should have no problem creating screens.

-## Example Screen - Drawing a Green Box Sprite
+## Example Screen - Drawing a Green Box

 Creating a screen is super easy, here's an example of how to do it.
 In this case, all we're going to do is draw a green box on the screen.